binoopgit/selection-sort-visualization/README.md

 ## License

-This project is open source and available under [MIT](https://choosealicense.com/licenses/mit/)# selection-sort-visualization
+This project is open source and available under [MIT](https://choosealicense.com/licenses/mit/)